umby24/Rubybot/README.md

 	plugins - Lists the bot's loaded plugins. quit - Quits the bot.
-	radmin [name] - Removes Channel Admin from [name]. reload - Reloads all plugins, settings, and admins. rem [name] - Removes [name] from bot allowed admins. rop [name] - Removes Channel Op from [name]. rowner [name] - Removes channel Owner from [name].
+	radmin [name] - Removes Channel Admin from [name]. reload [file] - Reloads all plugins, settings, and admins.
+If [file] is specified, only that plugin will be reloaded. rem [name] - Removes [name] from bot allowed admins. rop [name] - Removes Channel Op from [name]. rowner [name] - Removes channel Owner from [name].